 For sewing enthusiasts, getting through thick and thin has a whole different meaning, doesn’t it?!
 We have to be able to effectively stitch on a variety of fabric weights in order to take advantage of all the incredible project opportunities out there.
-For this gorgeous bucket duffle, we needed heavyweight power and precision, and we got exactly that with the new Janome Continental M7 Professional.
-We’ve had the machine in the Sew4Home studios for just a couple months and were excited to finally put it through all its paces on this trendy upholstery and canvas bag.
+For this gorgeous bucket duffle, we needed heavyweight power and precision, and we got exactly that with the Janome Continental M7 Professional.
+It was the perfect option for our trendy upholstery and canvas bag.

 The Continental M7 has a newly redesigned motor that provides the strength, reliability, and longevity you’ve come to expect from a Janome professional machine.
 That means the power behind the needle penetration is engineered to handle your toughest and thickest sewing challenges.